-Our favourite space of the home has got to be the guest bedroom though.
-Featuring a luxe grey marble-look floor and half wall tile and vertical straight stack handmade subways above from Tile Republic , this space oozes design cool.
+Our favourite space of the home has got to be the guest bathroom though.
+Featuring a luxe grey marble-look floor and half wall tile and vertical straight stack handmade subways above, this space oozes design cool.

 “Being the guest bathroom, I wanted to add a special touch to this space.
 That’s why we did the tiles the way we did, and also why we selected that amazing sink.

 “Sure, it’s not the most practical for an everyday bathroom, but it’s just perfect for a powder room,” Alexi says.

 What’s clear in this home, is that Alexi has kept things simple with an emphasis on clean and modern design.

 “Sometimes layering the interior elements is important, but not in this project.

 “With the large windows and so many of them, the space needed to be clean.
 This also fits with the aesthetic of a new home.”